khorcarol/skyspy/README.md

 ## License

-SkySpy is licensed under the [License Type](LICENSE).
+SkySpy is licensed under the [Apache 2.0 License](LICENSE).
 [Provide a link to the full license text if applicable.

 Thank you for choosing SkySpy!
 If you encounter any issues or have suggestions for improvements, please don't hesitate to [create an issue](https://github.com/m0seng/skyspy/issues) or [contribute to the project](#contributing).
 We look forward to your feedback and collaboration.